 * Foreign ministers set to expand criteria for sanctions

-* First companies to be added to EU sanctions list
+* Ministers likely to add first companies to sanctions list

 By Adrian Croft and Justyna Pawlak